 Blue Lace Flower Info

-Blue lace flower plants (Trachymene coerulea aka Didiscus coeruleas) are low-maintenance annuals that ideal for sunny borders, cutting gardens or flower beds, where they provide sweetly scented blooms from late summer until the first frost.
+Blue lace flower plants (Trachymene coerulea aka Didiscus coeruleas) are low-maintenance annuals that are ideal for sunny borders, cutting gardens, or flower beds where they provide sweetly scented blooms from late summer until the first frost.
 These old-fashioned charmers also look great in containers.
-Mature height of the plant is 24-30 inches.
+Mature height of the plant is 24 to 30 inches (61-75 cm.).

 How to Grow a Blue Lace Flower